bredschneider/web-app/PROPOSAL.md

 ##Features
 - A one-time signature is captured using *Thomas J Bradley Signature Pad* *(http://thomasjbradley.ca/lab/)* and stored in a repository for future use;
 - Each signature is password protected to avoid forging of signatures on legal documents;
-- The signature can be added to a web document using a password;
+- The signature can be added to a document using a password;

 ##Learning Goals
 - To learn how to effectively develop a web application with a mobile friendly layout;